 The Manila – Cebu route is the most popular one in all of the Philippines.
-There are thousands of people traveling between these two cities every day, and that doesn’t only mean there are plenty of departure times you can choose from, but also very fair prices since the different companies compete for the customers.
+There are thousands of people traveling between these two cities every day, and that doesn’t only mean there are plenty of departure times you can choose from, but also very fair prices since the different companies compete for all the customers.

 The most important thing right away:

-There are 2 ways to get from Manila to Cebu (or vice versa) – by flight, or by ferry.
+There are 2 ways to get from Manila to Cebu (or vice versa) – by flight or by ferry.

 I already have done both of them, and in this quick guide I will give you an overview of both travel options, information on the prices and duration, links to the companies, tips on what to look out for, my own pictures and a video, as well as an overview map.

 I would say that about 95% of all people travel from Manila to Cebu by flight.
 There are mainly three airlines offering almost 30 flights per day in both directions.

 Cebu Pacific Air is the most popular choice among most travelers.
 It’s the low cost carrier of the Philippines that almost always has the cheapest rates – I just checked the price for a one way ticket for next Wednesday, it’s just 1,530 Pesos including all taxes and fees.
 They currently have 11 (!) daily departures on this most popular route of the country.